Pre-k 4’s Curriculum Guide

 • Knows left from right

-• Uses puzzles, pegs, beads, patterns, and matching games
+• Uses puzzles, beads, patterns, legos and matching games

 • Forms letters correctly